MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-cloud-apps.md

 Microsoft 365 provides cloud-based productivity and collaboration services like Exchange, SharePoint, and Microsoft Teams.
 Microsoft 365 cloud services are deeply integrated to ensure smooth and collaborative experiences.
 This integration can cause confusion when creating policies as some apps such as Microsoft Teams have dependencies on others such as SharePoint or Exchange.

 The Office 365 suite makes it possible to target these services all at once.
 We recommend using the new Office 365 suite, instead of targeting individual cloud apps to avoid issues with [service dependencies](service-dependencies.md).

-Targeting this group of applications helps to avoid issues that may arise because of inconsistent policies and dependencies.
+Targeting this group of applications helps to avoid issues that might arise because of inconsistent policies and dependencies.
 For example: The Exchange Online app is tied to traditional Exchange Online data like mail, calendar, and contact information.
-Related metadata may be exposed through different resources like search.
+Related metadata might be exposed through different resources like search.
 To ensure that all metadata is protected by as intended, administrators should assign policies to the Office 365 app.

 Administrators can exclude the entire Office 365 suite or specific Office 365 cloud apps from the Conditional Access policy.